ofirpress/ofirpress.github.io/about.md

 Before starting my PhD I completed my Bachelor's and Master's degrees in Computer Science at Tel Aviv University (where I was advised by [Lior Wolf](http://www.cs.tau.ac.il/~wolf/) and also worked with [Jonathan Berant](http://www.cs.tau.ac.il/~joberant/)).
 Between my Bachelor's and Master's degrees I was a software developer for a year.

-My brother [Ori Press](https://oripress.com/) is a computer vision researcher.
+My brother [Ori Press](https://oripress.com/) is a machine learning researcher.

 ### Contact me